 A nice touch is that these characters might live in a 2d world but they quickly start to feel very real, fleshed out and full.

-It’s a wind up.
-Most of the kids know that fireworks explode into a circle – they’ve waved sparklers after all – the blooms of light just look like they might be discs on a plain when viewed from far away.
-This wind up results in the group going off to view the city fireworks from an alternative angle in order to settle the matter once and for all.
+It’s a wind-up.
+Most of the kids know that fireworks explode into a circle – they’ve waved sparklers after all – the blooms of light just look like they might be discs on a plane when viewed from far away.
+This wind-up results in the group going off to view the city fireworks from an alternative angle in order to settle the matter once and for all.

 But there’s a catch.
 There’s a girl – Nazuna Oikawa, voiced by Suzu Hirose – and more than one of the boys has a crush on her.